baresi687/workflow-ca/README.md

 ## Requirements for `JEST : unit tests`

-- The login function returns a valid token when provided with valid credentials
+- The logInUser function returns a valid token when provided with valid credentials
 - The logout function clears the token from browser storage
 - The `create post function` creates a new item on the API (You need to check if the item is created from the API response)